DylanCope/dylancope.github.io/index.md

 _April 1, 2022:_ My paper ["Joining the Conversation: Towards Language Acquisition for Ad Hoc Team Play"](https://openreview.net/forum?id=SLqgf7ZCQbq) written with my PhD supervisor [Peter McBurney](https://nms.kcl.ac.uk/peter.mcburney/) has been accepted to the [the Emergent Communication Workshop at the International Conference on Learning Representations (EmeCom@ICLR22)](https://sites.google.com/view/emecom2022/home).
 I will lead a discussion group on the topic of the paper at the workshop.

 _July 22, 2021:_ My team has won the Safe and Trusted AI Hackathon!
-We analysed stop-and-search data from the London metropolitan police in terms of disproportity of stops for minority groups.
+We analysed stop-and-search data from the London metropolitan police in terms of disproportionality of stops for minority groups.

 _March 27, 2021:_ My paper "A Measure of Explanatory Effectiveness" written with my PhD supervisor [Peter McBurney](https://nms.kcl.ac.uk/peter.mcburney/) has been accepted to the [1st International Workshop on Trusted Automated Decision-Making](https://3drationality.com/TADM2021/).
 I gave a talk at the workshop on the paper.